CodeOrDecode/eEducate/README.md

 # eEducate
- eEducate the future of education.
+ eEducate the future of education in India.